 Once again, in 2019, my willingness to ask for help and do the work cleared my path toward healing.
 It wasn’t always easy, and I still had resistance.
 I had a hard time being patient and wanted to force myself to recover faster.
 I had to remember to surrender every single day.

-The gifts of recovery
+the gifts of recovery from anxiety

 My recovery from postpartum anxiety and depression involved therapy, my spiritual practice and psychiatric care — including medication.
 I was really hesitant, at first, to accept the medication part of that equation.
 As I said earlier, it was totally unfamiliar to me.
 And there’s still plenty of stigma around psychiatric medication.

 But today I’m so grateful that I didn’t let my fear or shame hold me back… because medication saved my life.

 Suffering from postpartum anxiety and depression was one of the most difficult experiences of my life.